michalkmet/xp-orange-unlucky-days/NOTES.md

 Pomodoro 2:
 - ✅ DONE Project examples - study about the calendar and Friday 13th
 - ✅ DONE Create User story 1
+- User Story 1: Detect Fridays 13th
+As an User, I want to see how many Fridays 13th are in the year

+- ✅ DONE UAT1.1: When I give year 2015 , I want to see 3
+- ⚠ TODO UAT1.2 - When I give year 1986 , I want to see 1
+- ⚠ TODO UAT1.3 - When I give year 2023 , I want to see 2